alaraipek/student/_posts/2023-12-22-CollegeBoardQuiz.md

 <img src="https://github.com/alaraipek/Issues/assets/115954616/ce38fae5-0f29-4dc4-ae89-5a700a78b53c" width="1200">

 ### - Explanation: As an example, let's consider that list1 contains [10, 10, 20, 30, 40, 50, 60] and list2 contains [20, 20, 40, 60, 80].
 The first line of code generates newList1, comprising [10, 20, 30, 40, 50, 60].
 The second line of code produces newList2, consisting of [20, 40, 60, 80].
 The third line of code forms bothList, which includes [10, 20, 30, 40, 50, 60, 20, 40, 60, 80].
 However, the fourth line of code incorrectly assigns to count the length of newList1 (6) plus the length of newList2 (4) minus the length of bothList (10), yielding the incorrect result of 0.

+# Takeaways

+Concepts I Struggle With:
+1. Drawing Line Segments
+2. Random Value Assignment
+3. Population Simulation Loop
+4. Loop Iteration through a List
+5. Average Height Calculation
+6. Internet Communications Security
+7. Conditional Statement Evaluation
+8. List Operations and Counting

+# How to Improvement and Study
+- Watch collegboard videos
+- Ask team for help with comprehension
+- Google
+- Watch more related videos

+# Final Reflection
+While my overall score of 49/67 leaves me somewhat dissatisfied, I view it as an opportunity for growth and learning from my mistakes.
+This experience will serve as a guide for focused improvement on challenging topics.
+My strategy for review and study involves utilizing previous team teachings and watching explanatory YouTube videos to better understand the intricacies of each subject as expected by College Board.
+Despite my initial reservations, I believe I've acquired a wealth of new knowledge, making me content with my progress and development throughout this trimester, particularly in this class.
+Having joined a new team, I am optimistic that my teammates will provide valuable support, aiding me in addressing my weaknesses and enhancing my performance in the course.